camunda/camunda-docs-manual/content/installation/standalone-webapplication.md

 # HAL Resource Caching

-If you use LDAP as Indentity Provider, you should consider [activating caching]({{< relref "references/rest/overview/hal.md#caching-of-hal-relations" >}}) of Users and Groups in the camunda webapplication.
-In order to activate this, add the following configuration to the `web.xml` file of camunda webapplication:
+If you use LDAP as Indentity Provider, you should consider [activating caching]({{< relref "references/rest/overview/hal.md#caching-of-hal-relations" >}}) of Users and Groups in the Camunda webapplication.
+In order to activate this, add the following configuration to the `web.xml` file of Camunda webapplication:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>